Physical processes in protoplanetary disks: Turbulence

 where the growth rate is,

 This result implies an {\em extremely} vigorous growth of the instability, with an exponential growth time scale that is a fraction of an orbital period.
-This means that if a disk is unstable to the MRI it will invariably dominate the evolution.
+This means that if a disk is unstable to the MRI its growth rate will invariably be faster than that of hydrodynamic instabilities that may additionally be present.
+One cannot strictly be sure that, when several instabilities co-exist, the total angular momentum transport is dominated by the one with the fastest linear growth rate.
+Simulations, however, show that the MRI in the ideal MHD limit saturates to yield a turbulent state with a moderately high efficiency of angular momentum transport $\alpha \approx 0.02$ \cite{davis10,simon12}.
+It is likely to overwhelm plausible hydrodynamic sources of transport.